Seeking Compensation After a Ridesharing Vehicle Crash

 Many people are unsure of how to pursue compensation after a car crash.
 They may not know how much compensation may be available or the types of damages that may be covered.

-Below, Phillips Law Group’s experienced Phoenix auto accident attorneys explain what you need to know about pursuing compensation after an Uber or Lyft accident.
+Below, Phillips Law Group’s experienced Phoenix auto accident attorneys explain what you need to know about pursuing compensation after a ridesharing crash with services like Uber or Lyft.

 However, while reviewing the information below can help you get a better understanding of this issue, it is important to talk to an attorney about your claim.
 What policyholders may not realize is that insurance companies are not on your side.
 Their priority is first to the company and making a profit.
 They know how to trick accident victims and use their words against them to try to devalue any potential claim.
 Not surprisingly, those who hire attorneys often recover more compensation than those who do not.